savantadarsh/Exports-PowerBI/README.md

 - Client contributions are relatively flat at the top — a strong mid-tier client base should be cultivated further.

 **How the Dashboard Helps**:
-- Customer and country views highlight key accounts and regions
-- Filters allow drilling into client behaviour and regional seasonality
+- The **Revenue by Customer Chart** helps identify high-value clients.
+- The **Country Filter** allows users to compare revenue distribution by region.
+- The combination of **Month + Country** filters provides insights into seasonal variations in regional sales.

 ### **D. Sales Channel & Logistics Impact**